Live at the Paramount (The Guess Who album)

-The album reached #39 on the Billboard 200 album chart in the United States.
+The album reached number 39 on the Billboard 200 album chart in the United States.
 This was the group's only live album until the 'classic lineup' reunion in 1983 (resulting in the album Together Again, released the following year).

 The 2000 re-release on Compact Disc was remixed and added six bonus tracks from the same concert which did not fit on LP.
 Four tracks from the show remain unreleased: "Get Your Ribbons On" (the original show opener); "Heartbroken Bopper"; "Guns, Guns, Guns"; and "Follow Your Daughter Home".